BYU-NLP-Lab/topicalguide/README.rst

 About
 =====

-The topical guide is a tool aimed at helped laymen (and experts) intuitively naviagate the topic distribution produced by a topic model (such as LDA) for a given dataset.
+The topical guide is a tool aimed at helping laymen (and experts) intuitively navigate the topic distribution produced by a topic model (such as LDA) for a given dataset.

 Installation